2022 OFC U-19 Championship

 The 2022 OFC U-19 Championship was the 23rd edition of the OFC U-19/U-20 Championship, the biennial international youth football championship organised by the Oceania Football Confederation (OFC) for the men's under-19/under-20 national teams of Oceania.

 The OFC announced on 4 March 2022 that the 2021 OFC U-20 Championship (originally the 2020 OFC U-19 Championship), which would have been hosted by Samoa, had been cancelled due to the COVID-19 pandemic, and Samoa would be retained to host the next edition in 2022.
 On 4 June 2021, the OFC announced the tournament had been moved to August from July.

-The top two teams of the tournament qualified for the 2023 FIFA U-20 World Cup in Indonesia as the OFC representatives.
+The top two teams of the tournament qualified for the 2023 FIFA U-20 World Cup in Argentina as the OFC representatives.
 New Zealand the defending champions, won the title for the eighth time, and qualified together with runners-up Fiji.

 Teams

 All 11 FIFA-affiliated national teams from the OFC are eligible to enter the tournament.

 Starting from 2020, male youth tournaments no longer have a four-team qualifying stage, and all teams compete in one tournament.

 Note: All appearance statistics include those in the qualifying stage (2016 and 2018).